We will begin accepting applications for the 2018-2019 Application Cycle in July 2018 through OTCAS!

 - Abnormal Psychology, 3 credits: An abnormal psychology or a psychopathology course fulfills this requirement.

-- Developmental Psychology, 3 credits: Any child development or a lifespan course that includes learning principles and motor, language, cognitive, emotional and social development fulfills this requirement.
+- Developmental Psychology, 3 credits: Any lifespan development course that includes learning, motor, language, cognitive, emotional, and social development fulfills this requirement.
+Course content must cover the lifespan.

-- Social Science, 3 credits: Suggested courses include, but are not limited to other psychology courses, sociology, anthropology, economics, political science, public health, epidemiology, gerontology and urban studies.
+- Social Science, 3 credits: Suggest courses include, but are not limited to other psychology courses, sociology, anthropology, economics, political science, public health, epidemiology, gerontology, and urban studies.

-- Statistics, 3 credits: You may choose behavioral, educational, psychological or mathematical statistics.
+- Statistics, 3 credits: You may choose behavioral, educational, psychological, or mathematical statistics.
+In some instances a Research Methods course may fulfill this requirement, at the discretion of the admissions committee.
 Business statistics does not fulfill this requirement.

 - Each prerequisite course is separate and applicants can not use a course for more than one requirement. (for example Human Anatomy and Physiology 1 cannot be used for both the Human Anatomy and Physiology requirement and the Upper Level Science requirement).
 Individual courses are needed for each prerequisite.